BakytzhanSuleimenov/elec-wise/README.md

 # elec-wise
-An agentic tool that helps to use electricity wisely to support manage power grid and decarbonisation
+An agentic tool that helps to use electricity wisely to support in managing power grid and decarbonisation